Autistic people are eloquent and graceful on the page and screen

 Stray observations on Swedo’s stray observations

 • “Aspies don’t actually have Asperger’s Disorder, much less Autism Spectrum Disorder.”
-This is an odd dichotomy given the APA’s argument that Asperger’s Disorder is Autism Spectrum Disorder, and their insistence that they weren’t out to undiagnose people with Asperger’s.
+This is an odd dichotomy given the APA’s argument that Asperger’s Disorder is Autism Spectrum Disorder, and its insistence that it wasn't out to undiagnose people with Asperger’s.

 • Identifying as Aspie is itself diagnostic (of not having Asperger syndrome).
-In the same way that identifying as an autism expert is diagnostic of not being one?
+Those Aspies might wonder whether identifying as an autism expert is diagnostic of not being one.

 • Writing off an organization with no awareness of the level of disability it represents.
 One of the biggest problems with the APA’s approach has been the lack of respect for some of the communities most affected by the DSM-5 changes.
 Of all the factors that eroded my confidence in DSM-5, off-the-cuff public comments by members of the Task Force and Workgroup topped the list by far.